 Download the pattern drawing instruction from the link above.

 The first page is the outline and measurement of the blouse.
 Either draw the pattern on a big paper (40″ x 60″) follow the downloaded pattern or draw directly onto the fabric to save time and paper.
 I drew it directly on the fabric.

 Follow the measurement and draw a 40″ (W) x 60″ (L) rectangle directly on the fabric and cut it out.
 Curved the 4 corners with something round that has about 2″ radius (I used duck tape paper core’s inner circle).

 Mark all the necessary measurement on the fabric, like shoulder, waist shirring, side seams and arm-hole positions.

 Sew 5 rolls of elastic shirring on the waist of front and back.
 3 rolls for the shoulder.

 If you are new to elastic thread shirring, this post might help you out.

-That’s all you need to sew for this blouse.
+That’s all you need to sew for this Butterfly Sleeve Blouse.

 Isn’t it only needed a few steps to complete?